DisantHoridnt/langflow-hf-agents-demo/docs/confirmed_by_tests.md

   - `HuggingFaceHub` deprecated → migrate to `langchain_huggingface.InferenceClient`.
   - `LLMChain` deprecated → migrate to `RunnableSequence` (`prompt | llm`).
 - **Pydantic**: Class‑based `Config` and `json_encoders` deprecated in v2.

----
-**Next Steps**
-- Address these deprecations at your pace.
-- Add a note in the README/docs about requiring a live Langflow install for true integration tests.